jcolag/CreditCardValidator/README.md

         Lengths = { 16 }
     };

 Note that the range objects aren't _assigned_ anywhere.
 Each object is stored and managed internally as part of the class.
+You can, though, assign them to variables if they might need to be updated during the run of the program.

 ### Sources